lorio/reactnd-project-myreads/README.md

 This repository is the starter code for _all_ Udacity students.
 Therefore, we most likely will not accept pull requests.

 For details, check out [CONTRIBUTING.md](CONTRIBUTING.md).

+## Additional Resources
+Student forums on Slack, lessons, and a mentor session were helpful in completing this project.
+I also relied heavily on the excellent Udacity student Maeva's video walkthrough [study jam](https://www.youtube.com/watch?v=i6L2jLHV9j8&feature=youtu.be).